qlack/QLACK-Java/QLACK-Fuse/qlack-fuse-aaa/README.md

 }
 ```

-### Updating users' passwords when caching is enabled
+### Updating users' information when caching is enabled
-When updating the password of a user by using the UserService.updateUser() method, the user must be also removed from the cache in order to avoid signing in with the old password.
+When updating a user's information (ex. password) by using the UserService.updateUser() method, the user must be also removed from the cache in order to avoid signing in with the old information.

-If the security is set up using the [qlack-fuse-security](https://github.com/qlack/QLACK-Java/tree/master/QLACK-Fuse/qlack-fuse-security) module, this action can be done by invoking the CachingUserDetailsService.removeUser(username) method, right after updating the password.
+If the security is set up using the [qlack-fuse-security](https://github.com/qlack/QLACK-Java/tree/master/QLACK-Fuse/qlack-fuse-security) module, this action can be done by invoking the CachedUserUtil.removeUserFromCache(username) method, right after updating the information.

 In other case, you will have to load the user cache mechanism of your implementation and remove the user from it.

 ### Example